-Treatment involves giving antibiotics as soon as possible to treat the bacterial infection.
-Glucocorticoid medicines will also be given to treat adrenal gland problem.
+Antibiotics are started right away to treat the bacterial infection.
+Glucocorticoid medicines will also be given to treat adrenal gland insufficiency.
 Supportive treatments will be needed for other symptoms.

 To prevent WFS caused by meningococcal bacteria, a vaccine is available.